► New 2020 Hyundai i20

 It ushers in what Hyundai calls its new Sensuous Sportiness exterior design language, which shows just how slavishly car manufacturers pursue athleticism in their products.
 It also reinforces just how Eurocentric Hyundai now is - this model is positively dripping with overtones of VW and PSA group hatchbacks.

-We'll see the new Hyundai i20 at the Geneva motor show in March 2020.
+We were due to see the new Hyundai i20 at the Geneva motor show in March 2020, but Coronavirus had other ideas and the event was cancelled.

 New Hyundai i20: the headline news

-Despite a range of engines being available on the Continent, the UK market will only take the 99bhp 1.0-litre petrol with mild hybrid skills; overseas buyers can choose the same engine with 118bhp.
+Despite a range of engines being available on the Continent, the UK market will only take the 1.0-litre petrol - with mild hybrid skills - in 98bhp and 118bhp outputs; overseas buyers can choose a lower-powered 1.2-litre four-cylinder developing 82bhp.

-Hyundai claims a 3-4% reduction in CO2 and fuel consumption, as the battery tech allows greater coasting and energy recuperation at low speeds.
+The mild hybrid tech uses a 48-volt system and Hyundai claims a 3-4% reduction in CO2 and fuel consumption, as the hardware allows greater coasting and energy recuperation at low speeds.
 Impressively, the new i20 is also 4% lighter than its predecessor.

 Buyers can choose between a seven-speed dual-clutch transmission and a six-speed manual.